BostonGlobe/generator-globeproject/README.md

 Put your JavaScript in `graphics/<graphic>/js/main.js`.
 If you need to load external libraries (e.g. [D3](http://d3js.org/)):

+1. Install it with `npm` and require it, CommonJS style, like so: `var d3 = require('d3');`.
+If that didn't make any sense,
-1. Use [Bower](http://bower.io/).
+2. Use [Bower](http://bower.io/).
 If you're not familiar with this tool,
-2. Download the library manually.
+3. Download the library manually.
 Place it in the `libs` folder.

-Either way, you'll now have to reference the library in `graphics/<graphic>/html/js.html`.
+If you chose 2 or 3, you'll now have to reference the library in `graphics/<graphic>/html/js.html`.
 For example, for D3, add `<script src='js/libs/d3/d3.js'></script>`.

 ## Usage